 Today I was searching for a “paint mixer” – one of those twisted metal screw things you attach to a drill and stick in a bucket, to mix paint / grout / whatever.
-There’s a picture below, for those who are imagination-impaired.
+There’s a picture below, for those who are imagination-impaired like me.

 Now, I’m generally pretty impatient when it comes to projects.
 If I have to wait a couple weeks for shipping, I will have likely moved on to something else.
 However, most big box stores in my area have updated their websites to specify whether an item can be found in-store, or if it must be ordered online.

 Home Depot is usually pretty good at this.
 But today they weren’t.
 Have a look at the page for the mixer:

 This particular page specifies “SOLD ONLINE & IN-STORE”.
 But how do we check the stock level at our local store?
 The button to check stock seems to be missing!
 Have a look at another page: